 Thesis & Dissertation Services

-Your thesis, dissertation or record of study marks the apex of your graduate career and showcases the knowledge and skills you have developed throughout.
+Your thesis, dissertation or record of study marks the apex of your graduate career, showcasing the knowledge and skills you have developed throughout your program.
 The Graduate and Professional School provides the resources you need to create a final product that meets Texas A&M University’s high scholarly standards.

 The Graduate and Professional School does more than review submissions.
-We help you navigate the process, from before you start writing through graduation clearance.
+We help you navigate the process.
 While your chair and committee ensure that you produce work that meets academic standards, we can give you the tools and guidance to meet formatting and documentation standards set by Texas A&M, freeing you up to focus on your document’s content.

 Further, our services include reviewing each electronic thesis, dissertation and record of study (ETD) for uniformity, consistency and adherence to university guidelines and coordinating the ETD’s timely release for public access.